You gotta love Halloween! The costumes, the decoration, the pumpkins. …and all that candy calling to you from bowls set out weeks before the 31st.

 You can rate each candy and choose the best ones – this will not only allow you to truly enjoy your treats, but will probably be so much more satisfying.

 Of course, portion size matters, so be gentle with you, rate how full or satiated you are, and use common sense.

 If you have a costume party, stick to offering candy there, but keep it off the desks and counters, as seeing it will make it easier to eat a ton of it.

 In his book Mindless Eating, Brian Wansink shows us how just being able to see candy raises your chances of eating it!

-If you must have it at the office, hide it away till the party.
+If you must have it at the office, keep it out of sight until party time.

-If you are a person who eats some candy and then has days and days of intense cravings, blood sugar crashes and addictive behaviors, you may want to look deeper into what’s causing your actions.
-While not that common, sugar can be very addictive to some people and create waves of food behaviors that stand in the way of eating whole and nourishing meals.
+If you are a person who eats some candy and then has days and days of intense cravings, or even blood sugar disruptions, you may want to look deeper into what’s causing that to occur.

 What are your best tips for Tricking Your Treats this Halloween?

 When you do eat candy, what is your favorite?